MarcinKilarski/Website-Audit/seo.md

 Overview

 Users find and visit your pages because of the content on your site, as well as answers available on them to their questions.
-[Google’s employee confirmed](https://www.youtube.com/watch?v=l8VnZCcl9J4&feature=youtu.be&t=28m34s) that content on your pages is one of two the most important ranking factors.
+[Google's employee confirmed](https://www.youtube.com/watch?v=l8VnZCcl9J4&feature=youtu.be&t=28m34s) that content on your pages is one of two the most important ranking factors.
 However, poor quality content will provide less value than other pages that already rank for keywords you target, meaning you will struggle to outrank them.

 In this section, we look at the keywords your site is currently displayed under in the search results and discuss ways of ensuring they rank higher.
 In addition to this, we will suggest content you could create to provide your customers with more value and attract new users.